 If you have a small business that you’re running out of your home, then you may have employees who are working for the business remotely.
 Managing employees who work remotely is different than managing on-site employees.
 First of all, they, themselves, need to be driven, self-motivated people.

-It takes a certain type of person to work remotely, and we will delve into that more deeply later in this series.
 You’ll want to monitor their workflow and output carefully because since you’re not there to see what they’re doing, the way you can see how they’re doing is just to watch the work they’re putting out.
 It’s arguably a better indicator of employee performance than actually being there.

 Staying in constant communication with remote employees is also essential.
-There are great tools available now for workplace communication, such as Slack, which is messaging software that lets you instant message during the day, send documents, videos, or any other media directly through the app.
+There are great tools available now for workplace communication, such as Slack, which is messaging software that lets you instant message during the day, send documents, or any other media directly through the app.

 You can also just check in periodically with phone calls or meetings.
 Keep in mind, also, that a business also has to address certain legal and liability requirements such as insuring the workspace of remote employees.
 It’s definitely a good idea to consult an attorney to make sure you’re hitting all the legal bases.